GSA/idmanagement.gov/_partners/fibf.md

 The Identity Credentialing and Access Management (ICAM) Subcommittee  through its Federal Integrated Business Framework (FIBF) Working Group is establishing ICAM as a federal function that will support and enable practically every mission support area.
 This will affect not only ICAM programs, but also areas such as Financial Management, Cybersecurity, Electronic Records Management and Human Resource Management, etc.

 The working group is chartered to define the ICAM function using FIBF with workforce identity as the initial scope.

-The first component of the framework is in draft and the working group seeks agency comments.
+The comment period for ICAM Business Lifecycle is closed.
+Posted here is the final draft.
+ICAM Business Capabilities will be briefed at the FIBF Working Group on December 12, 2023 and its review will commence January 9, 2024.

 <img src="{{site.baseurl}}/assets/img/framework-comment-timeline.PNG" alt="icam fibf comment timeline." width="560" height="280">